renovatebot/renovate/docs/development/issue_labeling.md

 We try to keep issues well-classified by labeling them appropriately.
 Only members/collaborators with the required rights can apply labels.

+In theory any feature or bug should apply to either a platform, manager, datasource, versioning or a worker part.

 ## Basic knowledge about Renovate

 You should know about platforms, package managers, datasources and versioning to label issues effectively.